Phantom cows and missing millions spark financial scandal in Uruguay

 Similar investment schemes exist throughout South America, in Argentina, Brazil and Colombia.
 Many are legitimate.

-The first hint of the scandal at Conexion Ganadera came on Nov 28 last year, when a Tesla Model 3 car crashed at 211 kilometres per hour in the small central Uruguayan city of Florida.
-Behind the wheel was Gustavo Basso, one of the co-owners of Conexion Ganadera, which had boomed since opening in 1999.
+The first hint of the scandal at Conexión Ganadera came on November 28 last year, when a Tesla Model 3 car crashed at 211 kilometres per hour in the small central Uruguayan city of Florida.
+Behind the wheel was Gustavo Basso, one of the co-owners of Conexión Ganadera, which had boomed since opening in 1999.

 Weeks after he drove his car into a parked construction vehicle, investors started reporting their payments from the cattle scheme were late, and by January the company confirmed it was short of nearly US$250 million.
 A coroner concluded in April that Basso had died by suicide.